Arm Debugger

 Physical targets

-Built-in platform: Connect to an off-the-shelf development board or a platform defined in the Arm Debugger configuration database.
+Built-in platform option: Connect to an off-the-shelf development board or a platform defined in the Arm Debugger configuration database.
 This option provides a pre-defined, integrated debug setup, and adds an "arm-debugger.configdb" configuration with a "launch" request to the launch.json file.

-CMSIS-Pack device: Connect using a CMSIS-Pack, specifically a Device Family Pack (DFP) provided by silicon vendors.
+CMSIS-Pack device option: Connect using a CMSIS-Pack, specifically a Device Family Pack (DFP) provided by silicon vendors.
 This method requires a *.csolution.yml file specifying the target device, compiler, and debug settings.
 It adds an "arm-debugger" configuration with a "launch" request to the launch.json file.

 Virtual targets

-Select Model debug connection to use Fixed Virtual Platform models (FVPs) to debug virtual targets.
+Select the Model debug connection option to use Fixed Virtual Platform (FVP) models to debug virtual targets.
 This adds an "arm-debugger.configdb" configuration with a "launch" request to the launch.json file.

 Arm Debugger Attach

-With the Arm Debugger Attach option, you can attach to a debug connection that is already established.
+With the Arm Debugger Attach option, you can attach to an existing debug connection.
 This adds an "arm-debugger" configuration with an "attach" request to the launch.json file.
 Unlike launch configurations, you must configure this type manually and cannot use the visual editor.

 Work with a physical target